oakes/java-assignments/3.4-libgdx/README.md

 * Make the game draw the correct sprite (down, up, left, right) based on which direction you are going.
 * Prevent the player from walking outside of the screen.
 * Optional:
+  * When hitting an edge, make the player "teleport" to the opposite edge.
   * When moving up or down, animate the movement by constantly flipping the tile horizontally.
   * Bring in the zombie tiles to draw a bad guy that walks around randomly.
   * Draw a green background, then bring in the tree tile and draw it randomly in the background.